Whimsy Stick

 We replaced the fetch with two structured 10-minute flirt pole sessions daily (morning and evening) using this exact routine, with emphasis on the slow-creep stalk phase and deliberate catches every 3 reps.
 Runs were reduced to three per week.

 By week 2, shadow fixation had reduced by roughly 75% (owner’s estimate).
 By week 3, the dog was settling on its bed after sessions without being asked.
 The cat came out from under the bed for the first time in months.
 By week 4, the compulsive herding of the cat had stopped almost entirely.
 Less total exercise, dramatically calmer dog.
-The variable was the type of drive outlet, not the amount of physical exercise.

 How Long and How Often to Run This Routine